wjswjsss/computerNetworkingFinalProject-pop3MailClient/README.md

 I implemented a very very simple mail client, which is able to
 - login
-- list the mail received (at once / "laod more" 20 per new per each)
+- list the mail received (at once / "laod more" 20 new per each)
 - local preview / open in browser
 - send email
 - search by date / keyword (case unsensitive)